Stu Grayson: Professional wrestling style and persona

 In Chikara, Stupefied based his gimmick, moveset, and attire around video games, more specifically games for the NES and SNES consoles.
 One of his trademarks was his tights, which had a pocket fashioned around an NES console on one side; for instance, if the Karate Kid game cartridge was inserted into the slot, he would start doing game-related mannerisms.

-In recent years, he has switched to regular tights.
+In recent years, Grayson transitioned from a fast-paced, highly athletic style to a more physical and methodical approach.
+While still known for his athleticism, he placed greater emphasis on striking, ring psychology, and efficient storytelling, reflecting his growing experience as both a wrestler and trainer.

 Personal life

 Dionne owns a small flooring company.